 Most people not from the area would probably associate The Shire with Lord of the Rings after-all.

-The result was pretty much what I hoped (see pie chart).
+The result was pretty much what I hoped.
 My favourite all along was Go Cotswolds.
 But I also liked The Cotswolds Adventure.
 These proved most popular (over 50% of the vote chose one of those two) and the more I thought about it the more I liked using them both.
-Go Cotswolds with The Cotswolds Adventre as its slogan.
+Go Cotswolds with The Cotswolds Adventure as its slogan.

 And so – in that brief brainstorm and social media survey – Go Cotswolds was born.
 Thanks friends.